 - Time4Learning’s self-paced, modularized lesson plans allow you to move forward and back through the materials whenever you want.
 You can skip lessons that teach concepts your child has already mastered and repeat those he or she has not.
 The choice is yours.
 With Time4Learning, you are always in control.

 - The ease of use of the program means that families can sign up and begin learning on the very same day.
-Even accidental homeschoolers can navigate the curriculum with little or no preparation.

 - No need to purchase a large package of materials you may or may not use.
-Time4Learning’s monthly subscription model allows you to use the program exactly as much and as long as you need.
+Time4Learning’s no-hassle monthly subscription model allows you to use the program exactly as much and as long as you need.

 - PreK-12th Online Curriculum